cooperdnelson/nostrblocks/README.md

 # nostrBLOCKS

+Order or operations:
+1. Consume README.md (this doc)
+2.

 **Overview**
 This project aims to create a comprehensive repository of modular, plug-and-play microservices.
 These microservices, or "nostrblocks" can be easily referenced and utilized by agents when building applications, ensuring a streamlined and efficient development process.